 There were some notable differences in bottlenose dolphin density estimates between the aerial and vessel surveys.
 The aerial surveys found highest numbers in the northwest portion of the Mediterranean Sea and Alborán Sea, with a total estimate of 31,354 individuals for blocks 1-15; in contrast, the vessel surveys derived a total estimate of 52,482 individuals for blocks 1-15, with almost 50% of these in the Atlantic block and high numbers in Tyrrhenian Sea.
 As these are snapshot surveys, some of this variability in density estimations may be due to local distribution shifts between the relevant surveys.
 For example, the northwest blocks were surveyed by the aerial team between 20th June and 6th July, with the corresponding vessel surveys taking place later from 3rd July to 14th July; the southwest was surveyed by air between 1st and 31st July, whilst vessel surveys were earlier, mostly running from 11th and 28th June.
 An additional possibility for the variation in bottlenose dolphin estimates relates to water depth.
 Bottlenose dolphins throughout the Mediterranean were largely encountered in shallower waters close to land, as is typical of this species elsewhere.
-As there are depth limitations for vessel surveys, particularly when towing hydrophone arrays, that do not necessarily apply to aerial surveys, any exclusion of shallower and/or coastal waters may influence vessel-based estimates.
+As there are depth limitations for vessel surveys, any exclusion of shallower and/or coastal waters may influence vessel-based estimates.